dgkf/rec/README.md

 Record and play back your R

+`rec` captures code evaluation and output, trying to preserve the R objects, console output and conditions (messages, warnings and errors) emitted during evaluation.

 ## Quick Start

-`rec` is centrally a tool for capturing expression evaluation, trying to preserve the R object structures emitted during evaluation, including conditions (message, warning and error objects), console output and output objects.

-`rec` operates in one of two ways, either recording an expression running in the background, or recording the top level interactive console.
+`rec` operates in one of two ways, either recording an expression's evaluation, or recording the top level interactive console.
 In both, cases, you can use the singular interface, `rec()`.
 Once you've recorded evaluation, you can also play it back!

 [![asciicast](https://asciinema.org/a/MvqJkDVvH4gTBz618RCU58l0m.svg)](https://asciinema.org/a/MvqJkDVvH4gTBz618RCU58l0m)